Basic Properties of Pressure-Sensitive Adhesives

 Tack is the short-term bonding force under light contact between an adhesive material and an adherend (the surface to which it is attached).
 For example, tack is the stickiness you feel when you touch a piece of cellophane tape.
 When tack is strong, the adhesive material bonds with the adherend as soon as it is applied.
 There are many different ways to measure tack.
 The most recognizable is the rolling ball tack method.

-Test for measuring tack
+Test for Measuring Tack

 Adhesive tape is placed adhesive side up and set at an angle, and stainless steel balls are rolled down from the top.
 The tack of the adhesive material is determined by the largest ball that stops on it for at least five seconds.
 The larger the ball, the stickier the material.
 However, tack only covers the initial bond; it does not necessarily indicate the adhesive strength of the material.

 When evaluating physical properties, results may vary substantially depending on the conditions of the test, namely temperature, humidity, and adherend pretreatment.
-Therefore, test results should be evaluated relative to predefined evaluation condition, and by skilled practitioners.
+Therefore, test results should be evaluated relative to predefined evaluation conditions, and by skilled practitioners.

 The performance required of adhesive tape depends on the application of the pressure-sensitive adhesive and the purpose of use.
 Higher adhesive strength, holding strength, and tack are not necessarily better in all situations.
 For example, protective films for smartphones should be easy to remove, so the adhesive strength cannot be too strong.
 A broad range of physical properties other than these three are also evaluated.
 Therefore, when selecting pressure-sensitive adhesives, the key is to conduct tests that evaluate the desired performance and select the one that meets the requirements.